nhamidi90/unnie_style/README.md

 ### Other tools
 * [Balsamiq](https://balsamiq.com/) was used to create wireframes
-*  was used to check responsiveness
 * [Illustrator](https://www.adobe.com/uk/products/illustrator.html) was used to create t-shirt mockups and resize images
 * [Free Conert](https://www.freeconvert.com/webp-converter) was used to compress images
-*  was used to create a mockup of the site
+* [Am I responsive](https://ui.dev/amiresponsive) was used to create a mockup of the site
 * [Google chrome dev tools](https://developer.chrome.com/docs/devtools) was used to test responsiveness and debugging
+* [dbdiagram](https://dbdiagram.io/) was used to mock up database structure diagram.

 ## Testing